 Stye

 A stye is an infection of one of the three types of eyelid glands located at the base of the lashes.
 Usually caused by bacterial staphylococcal infections, the symptoms of a stye include pain and inflammation of one or more regions near the eyelid margin.
 Applying warm compresses for 10 to 15 minutes at a time, three to four times a day, can be effective.
-Sometimes topical antibiotics may be prescribed.
+Sometimes, topical antibiotics may be prescribed.
 If the stye persists, your eye doctor may choose to drain the stye through a small incision.

 Ptosis (Droopy eyelid)

 Ptosis can have several causes.
-In patients with diabetes or high blood pressure the droop may be caused by the paralysis of the nerve that supplies the muscles of the upper eyelid.
+In patients with diabetes or high blood pressure, the droop may be caused by the paralysis of the nerve that supplies the muscles of the upper eyelid.
 Separation or stretching of the eyelid muscle where it connects to the eyelid, or an eye injury, can also result in eyelid droop.
-Some people may experience obstruction of vision as well as headache and fatigue from overexerting brow muscles.
+Some people may experience obstruction of vision as well as headache and fatigue from overexerting their brow muscles.
 Persons experiencing such symptoms may need surgery for relief.

 Eyelid Edema (swelling)